-From NATO Critic To Defender, Trump Calls Macron Comments 'Nasty'
+From NATO Critic To Defender, Trump Calls Macron's Comments 'Nasty'

 Sitting next to each other with cameras rolling on Tuesday, President Trump and French President Emmanuel Macron made their differences known on trade, Turkey, Russia, ISIS and the appropriate role for NATO.